Nitesh-Pant/newsAPI/README.md

 # newsAPI
-Simple explanation of news API.
+A simple explanation of news API.
 # How to use
 * create account in https://newsapi.org/ or use my API key.
 * make sure you've installed requests, pprint.